Storing Project Settings in Version Control

 Defining Settings to Apply to Builds

-There are two sources of build settings: (1) the current settings on the TeamCity server, that is the latest settings changes applied to the server (either made via the UI, or via a commit into the
+There are two possible sources of build settings: (1) the current settings on the TeamCity server, that is the latest settings' changes applied to the server (either made via the UI, or via a commit to the

 Therefore, it is possible to start builds with settings different from those currently defined in the build configuration.
-For projects where versioned settings are enabled, you can tell TeamCity which settings to take when build starts.
+For projects with enabled versioned settings, you can instruct TeamCity which settings to take when build starts.